bootique-examples/bootique-swagger-demo/README.md

 REST APIs.
 The main example is `bootique-swagger-openapi3-demo` that demonstrates the use of [OpenAPI](https://swagger.io/docs/specification/about/).

-_For Bootique 1.x example, switch to [1.x branch](https://github.com/bootique-examples/bootique-swagger-demo/tree/1.x) of this demo._

 You can find different versions of framework in use at
 * [1.x](https://github.com/bootique-examples/bootique-swagger-demo/tree/1.x)
 * [2.x](https://github.com/bootique-examples/bootique-swagger-demo/tree/2.x)

 ## Prerequisites
-* Java 1.8 or newer.
+* Java 11 or newer.
 * Apache Maven.

 ## Build